MarkPearlCoZa/Blog_General/_posts/2017-05-09-Graduate-Program.md

 *Once a mentor has selected a graduate, the graduate joins the mentors team.
 It is important that the team is happy to support the mentor.*

+### How many graduates should be in a team

+There is no one size fits all rule when getting the balance between graduates and more experienced developers in a team.
+That said, because a graduate will place a load on a team, we would recommend that a team have only one graduate at a time.
+In the exceptional circumstance where a team feels it has enough depth to support multiple graduates, the rule that a mentor should only have one graduate at a time applies.

 ### What interactions does a mentor have with their graduate

 * At least one 1-on-1 a week